Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 🌱 Prepping Pepper Beds the Week of Christmas

-Preparing pepper beds in the Appalachian foothills isn’t a one‑day job — it’s a season‑long process of improving soil structure, dialing in irrigation, and making sure every row is ready to support the heat and yield we expect from our superhots.
+Preparing pepper beds in the Appalachian foothills isn’t a one-day job.
+It’s a season-long process of improving soil structure, dialing in irrigation, and ensuring every row is ready to support the heat and yield we expect from our superhots.
 Even though it’s the week of Christmas, the farm hasn’t slowed down.
-Winter is when we do the quiet, foundational work that determines how strong our pepper season will be — and this year, that work includes irrigation upgrades, compost monitoring, soil science, and a few engineering challenges along the way.
+Winter is when we do the quiet, foundational work that determines how strong our pepper season will be.
+This year, that work includes irrigation upgrades, compost monitoring, soil science, and a few engineering challenges along the way.

 🌄 Why Winter Soil Bed Prep Starts Months Before Planting for Pepper